-- Illustrate how Kiwanis clubs thriving in organizing and/or contributing to actions and projects that improve children's life (in your area and in the world). - Position Kiwanis as a significant service organization which is a great place in one's life to become socially responsible (towards children's life) and support his/her own growth through connecting to like-minded people. - Communicate how Kiwanis connects the social and charity life together. - Enhance Kiwanis's footprint and "brand" awareness in an area. - Call to action to become socially responsible and see the opportunities how growth and social responsibility connect together with.
+- Illustrate how Kiwanis clubs are thriving in organizing and/or contributing to actions and projects that improve children's life (in your area and in the world). - Position Kiwanis as a significant service organization which is a great place in one's life to become socially responsible (towards children's life) and to support his/her own growth through connecting to like-minded people. - Communicate how Kiwanis connects the social and charity life together. - Enhance Kiwanis's footprint and "brand" awareness in an area. - Call to action to become socially responsible and to see the opportunities how you can connect growth with social responsibility.